 Often, in covering this shift, we focus on the story of the alternative energy sources that will get us there, primarily solar and wind.

-And yet, a less discussed but no less important ingredient in this transition will be energy storage.
+And yet, a less discussed but no less important ingredient in this transition will be super batteries and energy storage.

 Solar and wind are variable energy sources, meaning they do not consistently produce power all day (and night).
 Which is why we need storage.

 Big batteries, like Australia’s Hornsdale Power Reserve, offer an increasingly viable way to store power when there’s extra to spare, so that it can be served up when these variable sources are not generating enough.

 They’re new, cheap and amazingly effective.
 And they owe their rise, in part, to Elon Musk and his science-based swagger.